Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Deutsche Forschungsgemeinschaft (DFG) under grant no. 428149221, by Deutsches Zentrum für Luft- und Raumfahrt e.V.
 (DLR), Germany under grant no. 01ZZ2105A and no. 01KD2214, and by Fraunhofer Gesellschaft e.V. under grant no. 017-100240/B7-aneg.
+The authors would like to thank Ulrike Attenberger for her contribution to funding acquisition.